Hey Kids (Start Here)

 “Are you wearing anything that isn’t leather?”

-“Yeah,” Volker gasped, lightheaded.
+“Yeah,” Volker confirmed, lightheaded.

 “Dale,” Telford said again.
 “I need your shirt.”